FlorinMiron98/Jet-Set-Go/README.md

 3. As a customer, I want to select a flight from the search results, view flight details, and proceed to booking so that I can finalize my flight purchase.
 4. As a customer, I want to see recommended flight destinations so that I can discover new places to visit and book flights easily.
 5. As a customer, I want to be able to load more flight search results, so that I can view additional options beyond the initial set without having to perform a new search.
+#### Design Choices
+1. **Typography**
+   - The font families used for this project are 'Poppins' as the primary font and 'Roboto' as the secondary font.
+   - Poppins has been selected for all headings of the website.
+It offers a bold and clear presence, making it ideal for headings, which need to grab the user’s attention immediately.
+   - Roboto is used for all body text.
+It has been chosen for its excellent legibility, especially at smaller sizes.
+This is critical for ensuring that all textual content remains easily readable on various screen sizes, from desktops to mobile devices.
 #### Wireframes
 For this project, I decided to create high-fidelity wireframes to better visualize the final product.
 High-fidelity wireframes provide a more detailed representation of the design compared to low-fidelity wireframes.
 1. [Homepage - Desktop](https://postimg.cc/CnTjwvvz)